fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 });
 ```

-Next, we will discuss on how to create a [multiple plots](/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.
+Next, we will discuss on how to create [multiple plots](/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.